Dr Steevens' Hospital: 19th century and beyond

+Contemporary hospitals

+The most startling growth in new institutions in Dublin during the first half of the eighteenth century was in the provision of hospitals.
+In 1718, a house was opened in Cook Street by six surgeons for 'the maimed and wounded poor'; called the Charitable Infirmary in 1728, it eventually became Jervis Street Hospital.
+After some twenty years of planning, Dr Steevens Hospital was finally opened in 1733, to be followed shortly afterwards by Mercer's in 1734, by the hospital for incurables in 1744, by the Lying-in Hospital or Rotunda in 1745 and by the Meath Hospital in 1753.
+Thus, six hospitals were established in little over thirty years, followed by a seventh, Jonathan Swift's St. Patrick's Hospital for Imbeciles, which opened in 1757 on land adjacent to, and leased from, Dr Steevens' Hospital.

 Records

 The hospital records are preserved and contain many curious entries, among others one as to the daily diet of a patient.
 The patient received around two quarts of small beer with his meals, because before tea and coffee came into general use, beer was almost the only alternative to water (which was often unclean).
 In recognition of this tradition, in the last days of the hospital operating as a hospital, Messrs.
 Arthur Guinness (a neighbour) provided Guinness beer in 1/3 pint bottles for all the patients and staff.